 What is this addition?
 Probiotics!
 Adding probiotics to your diet when first setting out to eat better can help give your body that jump start towards a more balanced gut health.
 A healthy gut leads to stronger overall health.
-The great part is you don’t have to start eating greens right now to begin the benefit.
+The great part is that you don’t have to start eating greens right now to begin the benefit.
 Later I will tell you how to eat your probiotics in food!

-Our body is made up of over 100 trillion bacterial cells from at least 500 species and this does not even include the viruses and fungi.
-These “friendly” (probiotic) bacteria as they are called by the medical establishment are responsible for several important biological functions.
+Our body is made up of over 100 trillion bacterial cells from at least 500 species, and this doesn’t even include the viruses and fungi.
+These “friendly” (probiotic) bacteria, as they are called by the medical establishment, are responsible for several important biological functions.
 Probiotics assist with digestion, keeping other harmful bacteria under control and stimulating the immune system, and these are just some of their important functions.
 It is important to keep the gut healthy because 80% of our immune system is housed there.
 Our immune system does a lot more than just fight disease.

 Some studies have shown probiotics can help to prevent or control: